konveyor/enhancements/enhancements/common/krm-function-manager.md

 ```
 $ kaffine list
+KRM Functions:
-KIND      NAME          DESCRIPTION           INSTALLED
+NAME            DESCRIPTION                                     INSTALLED
-function  alpha-foo-er  A function that foos  v1.0.0
+JavaApplication A function that can handle Java apps            v1.0.0
-function  alpha-bar-er  A function that bars  v0.0.3
+Logger          A function that adds our bespoke logging        v1.0.0
-function  alpha-baz-er  A function that bazs  v2.1.0
+SecretSidecar   A function that adds our bespoke secret sidecar v3

 $ kaffine update --check
 Checking for updates...
-group-alpha/alpha-foo-er v1.0.0 -> v2.0.0
+example.com/JavaApplication v1.0.0 -> v2.0.0
-group-alpha/alpha-bar-er v0.0.3 -> v1.0.3
+example.com/Logger v1.0.0 -> v1.0.3
-group-alpha/alpha-baz-er v2.1.0 -> v3.1.0
 Checked for updates without installing.

-$ kaffine update alpha-foo-er
+$ kaffine update JavaApplication
-group-alpha/alpha-foo-er v1.0.0 -> v2.0.0
+example.com/JavaApplication v1.0.0 -> v2.0.0

-$ kaffine update alpha-bar-er
+$ kaffine update Logger
-group-alpha/alpha-bar-er v0.0.3 -> v1.0.3
+example.com/Logger v1.0.0 -> v1.0.3

 $ kaffine list
+KRM Functions:
-KIND      NAME          DESCRIPTION           INSTALLED
+NAME            DESCRIPTION                                     INSTALLED
-function  alpha-foo-er  A function that foos  v2.0.0
+JavaApplication A function that can handle Java apps            v2.0.0
-function  alpha-bar-er  A function that bars  v1.0.3
+Logger          A function that adds our bespoke logging        v1.0.3
-function  alpha-baz-er  A function that bazs  v2.1.0
+SecretSidecar   A function that adds our bespoke secret sidecar v3
 ```

 ### Implementation Details/Notes/Constraints

 #### Notes

-A catalog has 2 main parts: a URI and a name.
-The URI is the location of the catalog.
-It can be a server somewhere or a path on the local filesystem.
-The name is a user-friendly name of the catalog.
-If two catalogs conflict in naming, use the URI instead.

-If you want to disambiguate between functions in different catalogs, you can prepend the name of the catalog followed by a `/` character.
-Example: `catalog-foo/function-bar`.
-If you do not provide a catalog, it will search every catalog you have for the specified function.
+Two functions may have the same name.
+If you want to disambiguate between them in, you can prepend the group that the function is in followed by a `/` character.
+Example: `example-group/function-bar`.

 Additionally, if you want to install a specific version (such as `v1.1`, `latest-stable`, `nightly`, et cetera…) you can append a `:` character followed by the label.
 Example: `function-bar:nightly`.
-If you do not provide a version, it will default to `latest-stable`.
+If you do not provide a version, it will default to the highest one available.

 <!-- MAYBE ALSO A GO LIBRARY TO MAP FUNCTION NAMES TO LOCATIONS USING CONFIG -->
 #### CLI Commands